SpecterOps/bhe-code-exercise/README.md

 ### Requirements

-- Fork this repo to implement your solution
+- Click on the "Use this template" button to create a new GitHub repository, in which you may implement your solution
 - The library package provides an API for retrieving the Nth prime number using 0-based indexing where the 0th prime number is 2
 - Interviewers must be able to execute a suite of tests
   - Go: `go test ./...`